 Interviews & Admissions Decisions

-The doctoral admissions committee may request a personal interview as part of the application process.
-Applicants will be notified in writing as soon as possible regarding decisions on admission.
+The doctoral admissions committee may request a personal interview as part of the application process, but interviews are not required.
+Applicants will be notified by email around the second or third week of February regarding their admissions decision.
 BC Social Work should be notified immediately of any change of plans or address after the application is submitted.

 BCSSW PhD Admissions